Best Handgun Training

 or loaded chamber indicator.
 However, it is permissable to add a laser or flashlight accessory, or to change grips,

-add night sights, magazine extender (up to 10 rounds maximum), pinky extension.
+add night sights, magazine extender (if legally acquired), pinky extension.

 How do I know if the gun is registered to me?

-If you purchased (or transferred) a handgun through an FFL (gun dealer), the gun is
+If you purchased (or transferred) a handgun through an FFL (gun dealer) in CA, the gun is

 registered to you at the time of transfer.
 If you purchased the handgun in CA through a private party transfer

 prior to the year 1991, and an FFL was not utilized, the gun may not be registered to you.
 If you are unsure,